 One of the reasons of the reset most likely is the .NET framework.
 The .NET framework was fairly new at the time the Longhorn project started.
-Initially, Longhorn's successor, Blackcomb, was to be stuffed with .NET code, but later on it was decided that Longhorn was to include lots and lots of .NET stuff.
-Basically all of the user interface visuals where programmed in .NET through the new Avalon API; sidebar, preview pane etc. At last, it became clear that the still immature .NET framework simply was not up to the job of driving the complete UI.
+Initially, Longhorn’s successor, Blackcomb, was to be stuffed with .NET code, but later on it was decided that Longhorn was to include lots and lots of .NET stuff.
+Basically, many user interface visuals were programmed in .NET through the new Avalon API; sidebar, preview pane etc. At last, it became clear that the still immature .NET framework simply was not up to the job of driving the complete UI.
 Moreover, dependencies between managed .NET code and unmanaged code became so complicated that the code became unmanageable.
 Ultimately, Longhorn became a big, bulky thing which was a step back from XP in reliability and security.

 For a start, Longhorn was now based on the newer Server 2003 sp1 RC codebase.
 Before this point it had been based on Server 2003 RC code and possibly even earlier versions of Server 2003.
 The build lab system was overhauled and renamed to virtual build labs.
 Measures were taken to make sure no bug-filled code could be reverse-integrated into the main branch, which was now called winmain.
 Furthermore, componentising of features was now done before they were added instead of first adding all features and componentising afterwards.
 Robert Scoble, programmer in the Longhorn days, stated that it was also prohibited to write in .NET after the reset.
 All new code had to be written in C++.
 It looks like the Vista Media Center is the only exception to this rule.

-There is much debate as to whether or not it's appropriate to call builds compiled after the reset “Longhorn’ still.
-Since the final product name, Vista, was only announced at 22 July 2005 we believe it's appropriate to call all builds compiled before that date still Longhorn.
+There is much debate whether it’s appropriate to call builds compiled after the reset “Longhorn” still.
+Since the final product name, Vista, was only announced at 22 July 2005 we believe it’s appropriate to call all builds compiled before that date still Longhorn.
 We decided to list builds up to the 53xx range in the guide because any later builds, in our eyes, bear too much resemblance with Vista to still call them Longhorn.

 The name Omega-13 is used to describe the phase directly after the reset.
 Omega-13 is a reference to the Galaxy Quest TV show.
 In this series the Omega-13 device permits the user as 13 second time jump to the past to correct a single mistake.